List of One-Punch Man characters: Other A-Class Heroes

-B-Class Superheroes
+B-Class Heroes

 B-Class is the next tier of superheroes in the association.
 If a superhero in C-Class reaches Rank 1, they have the option to be promoted to B-Class.
 The B-Class superheroes who have recurred in the series are:

 Tank-Top Blackhole

 Tank-Top Blackhole (タンクトップブラックホール, Tankutoppu Burakku Hōru), listed as rank 81 wears a black tank top and is one of the many brothers related to Tank-Top Master.
 He persuades the crowd to go against Saitama for damaging the town by shattering the meteor.
-He and Tank-Top Tiger then try to fight Saitama but are defeated.
+Tank-Top Blackhole and Tank-Top Tiger then try to fight Saitama, but are defeated.
 In the "Lost Cat" side story, he and Tank-Top Tiger were appointed to keep everyone out of a danger zone.
-He also joined the tank top fighters against Garo, but is defeated.
+He also joined the Tank-Top Army against Garo, but is defeated.

-He is voiced by Atsushi Imaruoka in the Japanese version and by Joshua Tomar in the English dub.
+Tank-Top Blackhole is voiced by Atsushi Imaruoka in the original Japanese version and by Joshua Tomar in the English dub.